 Toilet cleaning without any toxic or harsh chemicals is actually a pretty simple process.
-Learn how to remove the stained ring inside the toilet bowl, as well as how to easily maintain a clean toilet with just a few simple steps in this tutorial to get a clean toilet without chemicals.
+Learn how to remove the stained ring inside the toilet bowl, as well as how to easily maintain a clean toilet with just a few simple steps in this tutorial on how to get hard water stains out of toilet without chemicals.

 *Keep in mind as you read this that I am just sharing my own personal opinions from thirty plus years of cleaning experience…both professionally, and in my own home, and no one is paying me to promote anything.
 There is a lot of conflicting opinions out there on the best way to clean a toilet, but this is just my favorite way to get the job done in my own home without adding a bunch of unnecessary cleaning chemicals & products in my home to have around my family.*